 Can we help the environment more through our infrastructure?
 Is there a way to ensure that buildings are greener and more efficient?
-Develop the practical and academic skills you need to address these challenges, with our Civil and Environmental Engineering Masters degree.
-When you graduate, you'll be ready to apply for Chartered Engineer (CEng) status.
+Develop the practical and academic skills you need to address these challenges, with our Civil and Environmental Engineering degree at ARU.
+When you graduate, you'll be ready to work towards Chartered Engineer (CEng) status.

-With our newly designed courses your learning will be based around a civil engineering project, giving you the chance to immediately apply the theory you learn in class to address the challenges of the project.
+With our newly designed courses your learning will be based around the civil engineering project, giving you the chance to immediately apply the theory you learn in class to the challenges of the project.

 Using our specialist workshops and labs you will learn how to carry out site investigations, select the best materials for the job, analyse and design structures and engineering systems, plan the construction process and assess and mitigate the environmental impact of the project.
 You’ll design, analyse, build and test your projects, developing your technical skills and knowledge through hands-on practice, preparing you to hit the ground running as a graduate civil engineer.

 Our facilities are the perfect places to test and research different materials and designs.
-You’ll work in specialist labs for geotechnics, hydraulics, structures, engineering materials and concrete testing.
+Throughout your engineering degree, you’ll work in specialist labs for geotechnics, hydraulics, structures, engineering materials and concrete testing.
 You'll go out on site visits, and hear guest lecturers from industry.
 You might even want to enhance your skills and CV while you study.

 This degree is accredited as fully satisfying the educational base for a Chartered Engineer (CEng).
 See the Joint Board of Moderators' website for more information.